 The design of the book, which included a very helpful introduction, caught my attention immediately.
 I was so interested in fleshing out the behind the scenes pictures that I read every note with care and I was relieved that Mr. Crosby saw fit to identify everyone Von Hildebrand mentioned and clarify what certain events referred to.
 I never found myself at a loss to understand what was happening.
 In fact, the whole thing read like a suspense novel.

-Already I have several people asking to read the book ― once I am willing to let it go.
-This will be a resource for inspiration and thought provoking family discussions for years to come.
+Already I have several people asking to read the boo― once I am willing to let it go.
+This will be a resource for inspiration and thought-provoking family discussions for years to come.
 Thanks to the two Mr. Crosbys for bringing this work to light and for helping us to remember the best humanity has to offer.